MisterManley/MisterManley/README.md

 - 👋 Hi, I’m George Manley
 - 👀 I’m interested in anime, writing, banging code, building websites and THE LAS VEGAS RAIDERS!
-- 🌱 I’m currently learning javascript and python.
+- 🌱 I’m currently learning Front End Development and Game Design.
 - 💞️ I’m looking to collaborate on ... soon, I would like to get hired by a gaming company after proving I can code and world-build.
 - 📫 How to reach me ... george@themanleystudio.com